 Become a Volunteer

-Volunteer opportunities at the MMLT are many and varied from participating on committees to other tasks that may require less time commitment but are equally important to achieving our conservation goals.
-We welcome any help whether a few hours, days or ongoing.
+Volunteer Opportunities at MMLT are many and varied from participating on committees to other tasks that may require less time commitment but are equally important to achieving our conservation goals.
+We welcome any help whether a few hours, days, or ongoing.

 VOLUNTEER AREAS OF INTEREST

 Administration & Office Support

 From time to time we need extra help to complete administration tasks such as campaign mail outs, phone calls to members and volunteers, and data entry.

 Members of the MMLT board are volunteers who oversee the operations and ensure good governance of the organization.
 They also actively participate in the delivery of programs.
 Board members offer a wide variety of skills including financial, legal, ecological and conservation management, and fundraising.